The Trust Again Course

 Explores the historical claims surrounding Jesus and what trustworthy authority would need to look like.

-• Session 5 — Jesus’ Invitation
+• Session 5 — The Invitation

 Examines what faith, trust, and following Jesus mean in practice.

-• Session 6 — You Remain Free
+• Session 6 — Your Response

 Reflects on the meaning of trust and commitment while affirming that the invitation remains voluntary.